 If the situation is inappropriate or may potentially cause harm to the older adult, try to react to the perceived need while redirecting him/her to something safer or more appropriate.

 Bear in mind the following 3 actions:

 - Redirect if required.

-And, call on the dementia care team at Live Well at Home, providers of home care Lincoln, CA , and the surrounding areas recommend most.
+And, call on the home care team at Live Well at Home, providers of dementia care in Elk Grove and the surrounding areas recommend most.
 Our care professionals are on hand to offer compassionate, professional respite care services for family care providers who could use some time to rest and recharge.
-Contact us any time to learn more at 800-478-1209 or fill out our online contact form .
+Contact us any time to learn more at 800-478-1209 or fill out our online contact form.
 For more information about all of the areas we serve in California, please see our Service Area page.